alext29/go-priam/README.md

 ## Backup

 Backup operation generates timestamps based on current time.
-The code would barf if monotonicity of backup timestamps cannot be maintained.
+The generated timestamp should be newer than last backup, else it would complain.

 ### Full Backup:
 `go-priam [OPTIONS] -keyspace <KEYSPACE> backup`